-I've had it numerous times since I was young, and more recently, it seems I have it every few years or so.
-I've never known what it means or why it has proven to be the defining dream of my life so far... but all that may be coming into focus.
+I've had it numerous times since I was young.
+And I've never known what it means or why it has proven to be the defining dream of my life so far... but all that may be coming into focus.

-In the dream, I've left a large amusement park at night.
-It's a very dark night - starless and moonless - with the only light coming from the amusement park itself.
-From the parking lot, I can see that the action inside continues on - the periodic roar of people on massive roller coasters going through their drops and flips, the flashing lights of every imaginable color, the steady swirl of the Ferris wheel, and the symphonious, happy din of all those still inside - eating, walking, playing games, riding rides, and going about the general business of having fun.
+In the dream, I've exited a large amusement park at night.
+It's a very dark night—the sky is without moon or stars—and the only light visible is coming from the amusement park itself, which glows at the center of the black.
+From the parking lot, I can see that the action inside continues on.
+The periodic roar of people on roller coasters going through their drops and flips, the flashing lights of every imaginable color, the steady swirl of the Ferris wheel, and the symphonious, happy din of all those still inside—laughing, eating, playing games, riding rides, and going about the general business of having fun.
 And all of it glowing brilliantly on this spectacularly dark night...
 It's as though, if you were in the amusement park, you wouldn't even see how dark it is, and once you're outside of it, the glow of the park captures and demands your attention regardless.

 So I'm standing in the parking lot.
 There are some people with me, but it doesn't always matter who they are.
 Occasionally, they've been family or close friends, but sometimes they're just nameless and faceless people.

 AND THEN, IT HAPPENS.